 Honduran Baleadas (Soft Bean Tacos)

-Honduran baleadas are a popular street food whose origin of name has spawned two curious theories.
+Honduran baleadas or soft bean tacos are a popular street food whose origin of name has spawned two curious theories.
 One, the term bala, for which baleadas were named, translates to bullets after the taco filling some say looks like bullets.
 Two, there was a street vendor who was shot while selling baleadas on the street corner.
-The woman survived and her patrons would say, let’s eat by la baleada or the shot woman.* ** The food’s name was eventually shortened to baleadas.** Although baleadas are often served with a variety of stuffing such as cream, cheese, eggs, meat, and refried beans, the tacos I was introduced to in the West were just refried beans folded between a flour tortilla.
-Pair these baleadas with my Licuado de Mínimo or Naturally Sweet Banana Smoothie for an authentic Honduran meal that’s ready in minutes!
+The woman survived and her patrons would say, let’s eat by la baleada or the shot woman.* ** The food’s name was eventually shortened to baleadas.** Although baleadas are often served with a variety of stuffings, like cheese, sour cream, eggs, meat, and refried beans, the tacos I were introduced to in Marcala, just folded refried beans between a flour tortilla.
+Everything I’ve read on the Internet lists the simplest baleada as filled with refried beans, crumbled cheese, and crema (a slightly sour cream).
+But it may be a function of poverty in the region where I served, but the baleadas in my little hole-in-the-wall only smothered refried beans in a tortilla.
+And that’s in the richer municipal city of Marcala.
+In my more hard-pressed town of Santa María, red beans and flour tortillas were nowhere to be found.
+But still, baleadas are authentically Honduran and can be paired with my Licuado de Mínimo or Naturally Sweet Banana Smoothie for a meal that’s ready in just minutes!

 Ingredients

-- ¼ cup red refried beans, try my Creamy and Dreamy Refried Beans under Central American food
+- ¼ cup red refried beans, try my Creamy and Dreamy Refried Beans under Central American Cuisine.

 Directions